-In Rio de Janerio, it’s all about bombshell waves.
-Which is not surprising, considering two of the Victoria’s Secret Angels who all but created the look hail from Brazil.
+In Rio de Janeiro, it’s all about bombshell waves.
+This is not surprising, considering two of the Victoria’s Secret Angels who all but created the look hail from Brazil.

 Blunt Bob With Bangs

-In Tokyo the look is polished—heavy bangs and straight hair cut to short lobs and bobs.
+In Tokyo the look is polished—heavy bangs and straight hair cut in short lobs and bobs.

 Smooth and Sleek With Long Layers

 Smooth, shiny, and sleek are the top hair priorities for Colombian women.
 Add in some long layers (emphasis on the long) and you’ve got their signature look.